rosyflamingo/readme/README.md

 - 💬 Ask me about philosophy and meditation.
 - 📫 How to reach me: mostly twitter
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: ...can't think of any
+- ⚡ Fun fact: ...can't think of any rn but I promise I'm not that boring IRL.